abbypa/NNProject_DeepMask/README.md

 This was implemented as a final project for TAU Deep Learning course (2016).

 ### Required installations
-This was run on Windows 8.1 (64 bit).
+This was run on Windows 8.1 (64 bit) on a CPU with 8GB RAM.
 In brackets are the versions I used.

 - Python
   - [Anaconda for Windows x64 with Python 2.7](https://www.continuum.io/downloads) (Anaconda version 2.4.1)